-Pharmacy Groups play an essential part in providing healthcare facilities in an accessible form.
-There are various big players in the pharmacy industry around the world.
-Here are the big 6 Australian Pharmacy Groups by revenue:
+Pharmacy Groups play an essential role in providing healthcare commodities in an accessible form.
+There are various big players in the pharmacy industry throughout the country.
+Here are the 6 big Australian Pharmacy Groups by revenue:

 1. My Chemist Group

-My Chemist Group has a market share of 23.3 percent in retail pharmacy with Chemist warehouse stores under its wings.
-It has grown from five stores in 1995 to 300 stores with annual sales of $4 billion.
-The Group also owns the chains My Beauty Sport and ePharmacy.
-It is estimated to increase further is revenue after a franchise agreement with Chemist Warehouse Berjaya Asia in Malaysia.
+My Chemist Group has a market share of 23.3 percent in pharmaceuticals retail and has many Chemist warehouse stores under its wings.
+It has grown from five stores in 1995 to 300 stores with annual sales of $4 billion in 2020.
+The Group also owns the chain stores My Beauty Sport and ePharmacy.
+Estimations predict a further increase in revenue after a franchise agreement with Chemist Warehouse Berjaya Asia in Malaysia.

 Company Revenue: $ 4 billion